ShakingMap/rf-form/README.md

 - children - field

 ### Group
-A Group is a form component which is responsible to organize a group of fields
+A Group is a form component which is responsible for organizing a group of fields
 #### Props
 - children - field
 - validationState - see *validation state* of common concepts